From the Educational Technology Coordinator, Leslie Lieman

 Lehman College School of Education educators effectively and seamlessly weave technology into a strong foundation of content, cognitive and social emotional processes, and pedagogical knowledge using professional expertise of 21st Century tools and skills.

-Since 2007, the School of Education has been redesigning rooms and labs to reflect the needs of 21st century classrooms.
-We are evaluating and integrating new tools, equipment and software into our classrooms and coursework.
-Since 2008, hard-working faculty leadership teams have been developing and analyzing best practice uses of technology in education, both at the college level and for integration in K-12 schools (explore specific programs for details).
+Since 2007, the School of Education has been evaluating and integrating new pedagogies and technologies into our classrooms and coursework.
+Since 2008, hard-working faculty leadership teams have been developing and analyzing best practice uses of technology in education, both at the college level and for integration in K-12 schools.
 We are committed to understanding the media-rich environment today’s digital generation is growing up with and aim to prepare them intellectually and socially to use the tools at their disposal and to know how to find information and turn it into knowledge.

-Although the Office of Educational Technology work is primarily geared towards faculty/adjunct professional development, we occasionally run pilot projects that are offered directly to students.
+Although the Office of Educational Technology work has primarily been geared towards faculty professional development, we have run a number of projects that are offered directly to students.
+Beginning in fall 2013, our office will be providing technology support to students as they engage with teacher certification and edTPA requirements.